This report is for June 2014.

 The Big Island ARC website is: www.biarc.net .
 They meet at 2PM on the 2nd Saturday Monthly at 2 PM at the Keaau Community Center.
-Their next meeting is on March 8th.
-The program will be on solar power for your house.
-For the next license class starts March 6th at Orchidland LDS church.
-Contact Milt, AH6I, at 965-6471 for more information.
+Contact Milt, AH6I, at 965-6471 for more information about testing.

 The South Point ARC or “SPARC” meets on the first Sunday at Noon at Manuka State park.
-Their next meeting will be April 6th.
 They are not affiliated with ARRL.
-They don’t have a website.
+They don’t have a website (yet).

 There has been no news from The American Samoa Radio club or Molokai Club in recent times.

 Cal-Pac RC upgraded the Mauna Loa site antennas and took the six meter beacon off the air.
 It will be back shortly however it has not been decided if it will be put back at Mauna Loa.
 The picture of the KH6HME memorial brick at ARRL HQ is in the photo files at the bottom of the Pacific Section website along with other pictures of the Mauna Loa site.
 The brick was donated by BIARC member Chuck McConnell, W6DPD of Fresno.
-There is no recent information on the club activities however ducting season is usually in the summer so we expect to hear of the latest activities soon.
+We are at the peak of ducting season so watch for reports of Hawaii to the mainland openings.

 REPEAT OR REFERENCE INFORMATION: